Your Basket

 In my role as Sustainability Officer, I’ve been able to pinpoint areas in which we can make positive changes in the way we do things, to be kinder to the planet whilst still doing what we do best - creating delicious cakes.

 Almost all our cupcake, brownie and cake boxes are fully recyclable.
-The only plastic present is within our Gluten Free packaging since this product must be pre-packed in a safe environment and be visible for sale.
+We do use plastic in the packaging of our Gluten Free range since this product must be pre-packed in a safe environment and be visible for sale.
+We also use plastic trays for our mini cupcakes as they are very fragile and need extra support on their journey.

-We've been engaging with our packaging suppliers, and currently most of our boxes come from India, where small scale farmers are given seeds for free, and over a period of 4 years grow tree's.
-They are then given a fair price for the timber, before its mulched ready for board.
-You can read more about our packaging on our recent blog post about this.
+We've been engaging with our packaging suppliers, and currently most of our paper packaging come from India, where small scale farmers are given seeds for free, and over a period of 4 years grow tree's.
+The farmers are then given a fair price for the timber, before it’s mulched ready for board.

 Since 2019, we have been using electric vehicles to deliver some of our cakes.
 We fitted solar panels to the roofs of the van's to take advantage of the free energy from the sun, to power the on-board fridges.